 - To store – place any leftovers into a sealed container and refrigerate for 4-5 days.

-- Reheat – add any leftovers you want to heat up to a skillet or small pot.
+- Reheat – add any leftovers you want to heat to a skillet or small pot.
 Cover and heat over a low simmer until heated through, adding a bit of water as necessary.
-You can also reheat in the microwave.
+You can also reheat it in the microwave.

 - Freeze – I don’t recommend freezing the potatoes because they thaw mushy/grainy, but the beef and carrots can be frozen in an airtight container for up to 3 months.
 The carrots will be a bit softer when thawed.
 To thaw, place the container in the fridge overnight before reheating.